 Serenity 6.2.1 - 6.2.4 Release Notes (2022-10-11)

-Fixed DefaultSqlConnections Null Reference Exception Causing Sergen to Fail (6.2.1)
+Fixed Null Reference Exception in DefaultSqlConnections Causing Sergen Failure (6.2.1)

-We added logging support in 6.2.0 to Sql methods, but as logging via dependency injection is not available in Sergen environment, and we missed a null check in DefaultSqlConnections, sergen command was failing.
+In version 6.2.0, we introduced logging support for SQL methods.
+However, because logging via dependency injection is not available in the Sergen environment, and due to a missing null check in DefaultSqlConnections, the Sergen command was failing.

-Recreated package-lock.json File While Building VSIX Template (6.2.2, StartSharp)
+Recreated package-lock.json File During VSIX Template Build (6.2.2, StartSharp)

 {